David Spero: Michael Stanley

 In the spring of 1974, Spero took a break from being a DJ and resigned as the afternoon drive host on WMMS to manage Michael Stanley's career.
 Spero managed the Michael Stanley Band during their early building process.
 According to Jim Girard of Citi-Music Magazine, Spero used his influence to get the band a deal with Epic Records, although Spero credits Bill Szymczyk and Irving Azoff – Joe Walsh's manager at the time, with getting Michael's new band signed.
-Michel Stanley's second solo album, Friends and Legends, was the first project Spero was involved with as his manager.
+Michael Stanley's second solo album, Friends and Legends, was the first project Spero was involved with as his manager.

 Spero was managing Stanley when his band opened for the Eagles on tour, thus Spero gained valuable experience in managing a band and developed a relationship with the Eagles, both of which proved helpful to Spero's career.

 In 1978 Spero returned to radio at Cleveland's M105-FM (now WMJI) both to avoid the travel since he was newly married and because he missed working in radio.